Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 13: View Roles
 Added some roles to the seed and then added the code to view them from the menu.

+### Commit 14: View Employees
+Added some employees to the seed and then added the code to view them from the menu.